 You can also add a close or extended family member to your application.

-You can’t get immigration advice through this service.
+You can’t get advice on:

 Extended family members